firefly-iii/firefly-iii/README.md

 ## About

 "Firefly III" is a financial manager.
 It can help you keep track of expenses, income, budgets and everything in between.
 It even supports credit cards, shared household accounts and savings accounts!
 It's pretty fancy.
-The end goal is to save money.
+You should use it to save and organise money.

 Firefly is a system you'll have install yourself on webhosting of your choosing.